EdwardS2027/biostat626_midterm1/README.md

 We also hypertune SVM with radial and linear kernels.

 Once we get good training accuracy, we will use the models on the testing data and print into text file.

+## Future Directions / Improvements:
+The multiclass model significantly required a large amount of time to select features for model training.
+We can possibly look at PCA over the Boruta package used.
+The PCA will reduce a large amount of dimensionality represented by the data.
+This will improve our accuracy.

+Additionally, for model training, insteading of using hold one leave one out set, we can look into 5 or 10 fold cross validation.
+This can help give us a true accuracy of our model and prevent overfitting.

+Lastly, we should also do more hypertuning of the parameters in our models.
+This will tailor our models to the data to get better accuracy.